arachne-framework/factui/README.md

 #### Step 3: initialize rendering

 Now you can initialize rendering of your application.
-FactUI's rum wrapper provides a single function to initialize an app state atom and start rendering it to the root component.
+FactUI's rum wrapper provides a single function to initialize an app state atom.
 The wrapper also handles ensuring that the application can successfully reload (preserving application state) after a recompile during development (such as from Figwheel.)

-`factui.rum/initialize` takes 4 arguments:
+`factui.rum/initialize` takes 3 arguments:

 1. A var identifying the rulebase to use.
 2. The schema to use.
-3. A var identifying the constructor of the root component.
-The root component constructor must take the application state atom as a single argument.
-4. The root DOM element where the root component will be mounted using React.
+3. A function which will be called with an atom containg the application state session on initial load, and whenever the page reloads.

 The return value is an atom containing an initialized but empty application state value.